Jacob-Walter/Lunch-Duty/README.md

 # Lunch-Duty
 does LunchDuty
-\nOpen this up in any JVM Machine (Eclipse, Intellij, etc)and just press run.
+/nOpen this up in any JVM Machine (Eclipse, Intellij, etc)and just press run.
 (Granted that you have the data good)